drhinternet/helm-charts/README.md

 Caveats to be aware of:

 * When injecting via SMTP, the MTA pods will see the "client ip" of the load balancer, not the source client.
 This can break IP-based SMTP authorization and source IP logging.
+(A fix to this will be coming soon.)

 ## Directory Structure